Last Updated: 7.14.2021

 - Implement flexible sick leave policies and practices.

-- Restrict access to friends and family to your workspace
+- Best practice is to consider limiting access to friends and family to your workspace

-- Adjust class and rental times to accommodate more cleaning
+- Best practice is to adjust class and rental times to accommodate more cleaning

-- Adjust capacities to accommodate social distancing or industry-specific capacity limits
+- Best practice is to adjust capacities to accommodate social distancing

 What masks are not appropriate masks?
 Can dancers take off their masks?